A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/README.md

 **Data structure**

 The metadata and data are generated with [an Rmarkdown file](scripts/generate_gbif_files.html) based on the spreadsheet used to enter data.
-This script produces two table files: [`events.csv`](data/events.csv) records information related to the overall surveys and [`occurences.csv`](data/occurences.csv) which contains information about individual counts.
+This script produces two table files: `events.csv` records information related to the overall surveys and `occurences.csv` which contains information about individual counts (see [`dwc_files/`](https://github.com/A-Rocha-Kenya/Waterbird-counts-Sabaki-Mida/tree/master/dwc_files/)).

 ***Table 2**: Events (surveys) table structure*